Equipping the nation's public schools with modern technology will cost $53.7 billion, according to a National Education Association report.

 The report makes four recommendations:

-* Some states can use current budget surpluses to fix the problems,
+* Some states can use current budget surpluses to fix some problems,

 but for a full, long-term solution, a permanent funding structure must be